Mindfulness can change your brain? Find out how it relates to brain shape

 Researchers at the University of Toronto studied how mindfulness can affect this region by having participants employ different types of focus in referring to themselves while either meditating or not meditating.
 The two focus types are: “narrative focus,” which calls for elaborating mental constructs in our minds as stories without any direct, sensory connection; and “experiential focus,” which is stopping yourself from physically detailing a story to recounting your feelings, thoughts, and physical sensations as a way to tell what occurred.
 The study showed that participants who engaged in meditation recounted past events with more “experiential focus,” than those who were non-meditators (they reported “narrative focus” for storytelling skills).
 Meditation practice enhances the ability to disconnect the two regions of the self and engage in more experiental focus, so that you are not living your life in terms of an onlooking story, but rather as someone within that story, living and feeling as a character internally affected by the events that took place.

-Mindfulness Can Reduce Activity in the Brain’s “Me Center”
+How Mindfulness Can Change Your Brain Reducing Activity in the “Me Center”

 A study at Yale University found that mindfulness meditation decreases activity in the DMN (default mode network), a series of neural networks in the brain that are responsible for self-referential thoughts.
 The DMN is typically “on” when our minds are idle – when we’re not thinking of anything in particular – so it causes us to just think about ourselves.
 Mind-wandering and lone self thoughts in the DMS are usually linked to people being less happy and worrying about the past and future.
 Therefore, it’s an important goal for many people who suffer from severe stress to tone down their DMN with meditation practices.
 Even when the mind does begin to wander, meditators are able to snap out of it more quickly than non-meditators.